BinLama/pomodoro/server/README.md

 #### TODO:

--   [ ] create a database and store the data there.
+- [x] create a database and store the data there.
 - [ ] implement express to send and receive data.
--   [ ] use mongodb to store the data.
+- [ ] use mySql to store the data.
+- [ ] impement jwt and Oauth

 ## Start: